SysKitTeam/docs-point/docs/governance-and-automation/security-compliance-checks/orphaned-users.md

 Here, you can find more details if you decide to manually resolve the Orphaned Users vulnerability.

-On the Security & Compliance dashboard, click the **Orphaned Users** button to see the report.
+On the Security & Compliance dashboard, click the **Orphaned Users** vulnerability to open the report.

 The Orphaned Users screen opens, showing a list of all **users who have the sign-in blocked or are deleted from Microsoft Entra ID** without having their SharePoint permissions revoked.